 Whether or not to rent a car in Mexico depends on your vacation plans.
 If you’re expecting to sit by the beach at a resort the whole time or you’ll be in a big city like Mexico City, you can probably skip the rental car and get around with taxis or on foot.
 Mexico City even has an extensive metro system that’s incredibly popular and affordable.

 That said, there are many wonderful day trips within an hour or two of the major populated areas and exploring them on your own with a rental car can be a much more liberating experience than going on a huge tour bus.
 For instance, you can stay near Chichen Itza to arrive as soon as it opens and have the whole place to yourself before the tour buses arrive from the coast.
 You also have the flexibility to spend a few days in a smaller city like Valladolid to use it as a base for exploring special places like Rio Lagartos.
+If you hire a car in Mexico, you can also easily combine two experiences of your choosing rather than relying on a pre-determined tour itinerary.

 Renting a car in Mexico doesn’t have to be an “all or nothing” choice.
 For instance, if you’re planning a 10 day trip to the Yucatan Peninsula you can easily spend the first few days relaxing at a resort in Playa del Carmen, taking a day trip to Cozumel and exploring Xcaret Park before renting a car in town to go explore further from town and make your way inland.